Piogre/SummaXR-Custom-Vanilla/README.md

 It includes textures from contributors to that pack, including primarily Rhodox.

-This pack corresponds to "Piogre's SummaXR Painterly Pack Build 1.19v1.2"
+This pack corresponds to "Piogre's SummaXR Painterly Pack Build 1.20v1.1"

+That pack's page is https://github.com/Piogre/SummaXR-Custom-Painterly

 That pack's readme is included below:

-That pack's page is https://github.com/Piogre/SummaXR-Custom-Painterly
+---

-# Piogre's SummaXR Painterly Pack Build 1.19v1.2
+# Piogre's SummaXR Painterly Pack Build 1.20v1.1

 This pack is intended for use by the SummaXR server as a server resource pack.

+It is intended to be run locally atop the current release of the base Painterly Continuation Pack (Released on the Painterly Continuation Project Discord https://discord.gg/HFxBurd)

+There exists a server version which combines both packs for use as a server resource pack, combining both packs The server release will have an addendum above this README section.
+The pack does not require use of both the server pack and client pack; either works.

-It is curated from original Rhodox Painterly textures, Piogre's additions, and other contributions.
+This pack is curated from original Rhodox Painterly textures, Piogre's additions, and other contributions.

 This file includes major pack changes and old versions of the README.
 For a full list of changes, consult the changelog.

 A full list of acknowledgements can be found in acknowledgements.txt

+Currently supports henkelmax's Simple Voice Chat mod 1.20.2v2.4.28

+---

+    1.20v1.0

+    This pack has been stripped of most of its assets, and is now intended to be layered atop whatever the current painterly continuation base pack is.
+    This will likely reduce update debt on my part

 ---